soverenio/docs/docs/source/getting-started/concepts.rst

 The PII detection service receives data prepared by the URL clustering service and detects PIIs in it.

 The URL clustering and metadata relaying service extends `Digger <https://doc.traefik.io/>`_ functionality.
-Besides, URL clustering, it reads the traffic routed via the proxy, prepares data in motion for PII detection, and sends metadata obtained after PII detection to Soveren cloud.
+Besides URL clustering, it reads the traffic routed via the proxy, prepares data in motion for PII detection, and sends metadata obtained after PII detection to Soveren cloud.

 Soveren cloud